 1. Content Audit

-For each URL on your site, decide whether you are going to apply one of the following actions: a) Improve, b) Leave as-is, c) Consolidate, or d) Remove.
-I give you the free template to download in this handy swipe file!
+For each URL on your site, decide whether you will apply one of the following actions: a) Improve, b) Leave as-is, c) Consolidate, or d) Remove.
+I give you the free template to download in this handy swipe file below!

 IA+CONTENT AUDIT SPREADSHEET